 Compare free health insurance quotes, view the cheapest individual available rates, and apply for the best medical plans without paying any fees.
 We ensure you can review policies in your area, at the lowest prices in the shortest period of time.
 Whether it's during Open Enrollment, or after you missed the Marketplace deadline, we get you covered quickly.
-Often, signing up for a plan takes less than 25 minutes.
+Typically, signing up for a plan takes less than 20 minutes.
 You can quickly determine if your doctors or specialists are participating in local networks, and calculate how much you will save on prescription drug benefits.

 If you have reached age 65 and are eligible for Medicare benefits, comparing affordable Medigap plans is simplified.
 Advantage and Supplement policies may be very cost-effective in reducing your out-of-pocket expenses.
 And although MedSup contracts are standardized, prices will vary.
 Part D prescription drug coverage is included in many Advantage contracts.
 It can also be purchased separately when you enroll in a Medicare Supplement plan.
+Typically, many local pharmacies are included in a network.
+Prescriptions can often be mail-ordered if 90 days of benefits are needed.
+Selecting the mail-order option can save hundreds of dollars each month.

-Also, our comparison shopping should help you find better coverage and prices, than searching different websites yourself.
+Also, our comparison shopping (under-65) should help you find better coverage and prices, than searching different websites yourself.
 With our modern quote engines available, viewing your options is now quicker and more accurate.
 If the carrier makes a change to benefits or the price they charge, it is automatically applied and typically shows up the next business day.
 That's one of the purposes of this website -- to provide the most accurate online offers from each of the top insurers, and simplify the enrollment process.
 Whether you need coverage for a few months or many years, we can help.

 Do More With Quotes